 All the software is provided and free.
-Installation requires a little bit of familiarity with Linux and web servers.
+Installation requires a little bit of familiarity with Linux and Apache.
 I’m happy to help if you get stuck :-) The hardware part is very simple and doesn’t even require soldering.
 The only complex step is wind sensor calibration, for which you’ll need a reference anemometer.
 Calibration is not needed if you get the exact same sensor that I use myself (which is available from Amazon Germany).

 In my case the Pi is located at our RC model flying field, which is at a somewhat remote location (solar power, internet via 3G USB stick).
 Rain and temperature are easy to tell from the usual weather apps, but wind speed is very local and even specialized apps like Windfinder are often way off.
 The Pi, however, measures wind speed pretty accurately at exactly the spot I care about.
 So I can reliably tell if the weather is good for flying and what planes I should bring (some planes handle wind better than others).

 For the RC airfiled use case the software includes some simple extra features:

 A wind sensor is a simple switch that goes open->close->open->close->… as it rotates.
 It can be connected directly to the Pi, no electronics are required.
 If you don’t use the Eltako sensor you will have to calibrate the software so it can compute the right wind speed from the rotation frequency.
 A reference anemometer is required for this step.
 Maybe some manufacturers even provide calibration information.
 If you have successfully calibrated your sensor and want to help others that have the same model, send me your calibration results so I can publish them here.